Depreciation is the 800-pound gorilla of car ownership cost.

 Prices and descriptions are for the latest model year on sale in showrooms and don’t include factory destination charge.

-Just squeaking by the Nissan Versa S, KBB ranked the Spark as having the overall lowest five-year cost of ownership.
+Just squeaking by the Nissan Versa S, KBB ranked the Chevrolet Spark LS as having the overall lowest five-year cost of ownership.
 Its cost advantage reflects low fuel and insurance costs, with the lowest insurance costs among these picks.
 Weighing it down is its relatively high depreciation.

 The LS comes with a 98-horsepower, 1.4-liter, four-cylinder engine and five-speed manual transmission.
 To gain power windows, locks and outboard mirrors requires stepping up to the 1LT trim.